Managing Remote Teams and It’s Challenges

 Prioritise in-person interactions

-The most successful managers of remote teams report that face-to-face forums, conferences, workshops and get-togethers are planned well in advance, and happen regularly.
-Such in-person meetings provide opportunities for remote employees to interact professionally and socially with the people they work with.
+The most successful managers of remote teams report that face-to-face forums, conferences, workshops and get-togethers are planned in advance and happen regularly.
+In-person meetings provide opportunities for remote employees to interact professionally and socially with the people they work with.
 This creates a foundation in the team dynamic that facilitates trust and team rapport.

 You are the best judge for how often your team needs to be together in person.
 If you want to meet more frequently, choose a conference to attend together.
 Plan this into your budget when managing remote teams, so it’s feasible for your team to participate.